-At the end of the financial year, Staffordshire Police employed 2,912 full time equivalent staff, consisting of 1,570 police officers, 225 police community support officers (PCSO's) and 1,117 police staff.
-The force is also supported by 225 volunteer Special Constables, who give up their own time to provide an enhanced service to Staffordshire communities.
+At the end of the financial year, Staffordshire Police employed 3,288 full time equivalent staff, consisting of 1,673 police officers, 197 police community support officers (PCSO's) and 1,213 police staff.
+The force is also supported by 205 volunteer Special Constables, who give up their own time to provide an enhanced service to Staffordshire communities.2

 The Force has a strong track record, and continues to support and invest into the Learning and Development of its people as well as importantly focussing upon their welfare and wellbeing.

-During the year, the Force launched the Our People First Strategy which will help build a modem and transformed police service, being an exceptional place to work that will in turn enable the Force to deliver a better service to the people of Staffordshire.
+The Force has launched and embedded its People First Strategy helping to support a modem and transformed police service, being an exceptional place to work that will in turn enable the Force to deliver a better service to the people of Staffordshire.